BerganKDV Wealth Management LLC Has $5.77 Million Stock Holdings in The Coca-Cola Company (NYSE:KO)

-BerganKDV Wealth Management LLC increased its position in shares of The Coca-Cola Company (NYSE:KO – Get Rating) by 5.4% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 93,038 shares of the company’s stock after buying an additional 4,748 shares during the quarter.
-BerganKDV Wealth Management LLC’s holdings in Coca-Cola were worth $5,768,000 at the end of the most recent quarter.
+BerganKDV Wealth Management LLC boosted its stake in The Coca-Cola Company (NYSE:KO – Get Rating) by 5.4% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 93,038 shares of the company’s stock after purchasing an additional 4,748 shares during the quarter.
+BerganKDV Wealth Management LLC’s holdings in Coca-Cola were worth $5,768,000 as of its most recent SEC filing.

-A number of other institutional investors have also added to or reduced their stakes in the company.
-BlackRock Inc. boosted its holdings in Coca-Cola by 3.7% during the fourth quarter.
-BlackRock Inc. now owns 279,741,946 shares of the company’s stock valued at $16,563,519,000 after purchasing an additional 9,884,447 shares in the last quarter.
-State Street Corp raised its stake in shares of Coca-Cola by 1.8% in the fourth quarter.
-State Street Corp now owns 170,597,908 shares of the company’s stock valued at $10,101,102,000 after acquiring an additional 2,984,878 shares during the last quarter.
-Geode Capital Management LLC raised its stake in shares of Coca-Cola by 3.0% in the fourth quarter.
-Geode Capital Management LLC now owns 69,443,905 shares of the company’s stock valued at $4,102,043,000 after acquiring an additional 2,035,444 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in shares of Coca-Cola by 4.6% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 50,269,019 shares of the company’s stock valued at $2,976,429,000 after acquiring an additional 2,213,153 shares during the last quarter.
-Finally, Norges Bank bought a new position in shares of Coca-Cola in the fourth quarter valued at approximately $2,222,027,000.
-68.51% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors have also bought and sold shares of the stock.
+Avantax Planning Partners Inc. boosted its holdings in Coca-Cola by 1.6% during the first quarter.
+Avantax Planning Partners Inc. now owns 112,097 shares of the company’s stock worth $6,950,000 after purchasing an additional 1,794 shares during the last quarter.
+PYA Waltman Capital LLC raised its position in Coca-Cola by 53.6% in the first quarter.
+PYA Waltman Capital LLC now owns 1,816 shares of the company’s stock worth $113,000 after acquiring an additional 634 shares during the period.
+Teacher Retirement System of Texas raised its position in Coca-Cola by 11.7% in the first quarter.
+Teacher Retirement System of Texas now owns 1,867,239 shares of the company’s stock worth $115,769,000 after acquiring an additional 196,014 shares during the period.
+Capital Advisors Ltd. LLC raised its position in Coca-Cola by 21.7% in the first quarter.
+Capital Advisors Ltd. LLC now owns 4,744 shares of the company’s stock worth $294,000 after acquiring an additional 845 shares during the period.
+Finally, Lake Street Financial LLC raised its position in Coca-Cola by 7.0% in the first quarter.
+Lake Street Financial LLC now owns 12,245 shares of the company’s stock worth $759,000 after acquiring an additional 800 shares during the period.
+68.51% of the stock is currently owned by institutional investors and hedge funds.

-Coca-Cola (NYSE:KO – Get Rating) last announced its earnings results on Tuesday, July 26th.
-The company reported $0.70 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.67 by $0.03.
-The firm had revenue of $11.30 billion for the quarter, compared to analyst estimates of $10.57 billion.
+Coca-Cola (NYSE:KO – Get Rating) last posted its quarterly earnings results on Tuesday, July 26th.
+The company reported $0.70 EPS for the quarter, beating analysts’ consensus estimates of $0.67 by $0.03.
 Coca-Cola had a net margin of 23.16% and a return on equity of 42.13%.
-The business’s revenue was up 11.9% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $0.68 EPS.
-On average, research analysts predict that The Coca-Cola Company will post 2.46 EPS for the current fiscal year.
+The company had revenue of $11.30 billion during the quarter, compared to analyst estimates of $10.57 billion.
+During the same period in the prior year, the business posted $0.68 EPS.
+The firm’s revenue was up 11.9% compared to the same quarter last year.
+On average, research analysts anticipate that The Coca-Cola Company will post 2.46 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, October 3rd.
-Investors of record on Friday, September 16th will be given a dividend of $0.44 per share.
-The ex-dividend date is Thursday, September 15th.
-This represents a $1.76 annualized dividend and a dividend yield of 2.78%.
-Coca-Cola’s dividend payout ratio is 79.64%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 3rd.
+Shareholders of record on Friday, September 16th will be issued a $0.44 dividend.
+The ex-dividend date of this dividend is Thursday, September 15th.
+This represents a $1.76 annualized dividend and a yield of 2.78%.
+Coca-Cola’s dividend payout ratio (DPR) is presently 79.64%.

 The Coca-Cola Company, a beverage company, manufactures, markets, and sells various nonalcoholic beverages worldwide.
 The company provides sparkling soft drinks; flavored and enhanced water, and sports drinks; juice, dairy, and plant-based beverages; tea and coffee; and energy drinks.
 It also offers beverage concentrates and syrups, as well as fountain syrups to fountain retailers, such as restaurants and convenience stores.